powsybl/powsybl.github.io/docs/tools/security-analysis.md

 ### parameters-file
 Use the `--parameters-file` parameter to specify the path of the configuration file.

+### skip-postproc
+Use the `--skip-postproc` parameter to skip the importer's post processors.
+Read the [post processor](../iidm/importer/post-processor/index.md) documentation page to learn more about importer's post processors.

 ### with-extensions
 Use the `--with-extensions` parameter to activate a list of `com.powsybl.security.interceptors.SecurityAnalysisInterceptor`